josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     return data[criteria].describe()
 ```

-All the analysis logic [was kep together on a single module](empirestaterunup/analyze.py), separate from presentation, data loading or reports, in order to promote reuse.
+All the analysis logic [was kept together on a single module](empirestaterunup/analyze.py), separate from presentation, data loading or reports, in order to promote reuse.

 Testing is part integral of writing code, and as I kept adding more of it and went back to write unit tests.